Rafaj-Design/live-ui-wordpress/README.md

 <span style="color: #<?php echo LUIColor('MyHeaderColor'); ?>;">My text with remotely controlled color</span>
 ```

-Some colors can be set to use an alpha value, in that case you can check for `LUIColorAlpha(key)` which returns a value between 0-100 which represent teh opacity.
+Some colors can be set to use an alpha value, in that case you can check for `LUIColorAlpha(key)` which returns a value between 0-100 which represent the opacity.
 For example value 80 means the color should be displayed with 80% opacity.

-For any technical questions please use StackOverflow with a tag "liveui" for any issues , please create a github.com issue.
+For any technical questions please use StackOverflow with a tag "liveui".
+For any problems with the system, please create a github.com issue.

 <!-- INFOEND -->